tjhickey724/discrete_math/notes/predicate_calculus/covid_examples.md

 # Covid Examples
-Next let's look at how the Predicate Calculus can be used to reason about domains which are not purely mathematical, for example, a medical example.
+Next let's look at how the Predicate Calculus can be used to reason about domains which are not purely mathematical, for example, in epidemiology.

 Consider the domain $D$ of some group of people (perhaps Brandeis students) and the following predicates